CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

     Export RT: 10.1.1.1:2

   - To view the BGP routing table, run the NCLU `net show bgp vrf
-    <vrf-name> ipv4|ipv6 unicast` command or the vtysh `show ip bgp vrf
     <vrf-name> ipv4|ipv6 unicast` command.

-  - To view the FRR IP routing table, use the NCLU `net show route vrf
+  - To view the FRR IP routing table, run the NCLU `net show route vrf
-    <vrf-name>` command or the vtysh `show ip route vrf <vrf-name>`
-    command.
-These commands show all routes, including routes leaked from other VRFs.
+    <vrf-name>` command.
+This command shows all routes, including routes
+    leaked from other VRFs.

-The following example commands show all routes in VRF `turtle`, including routes leaked from VRF `rocket`:
+The following example command shows all routes in VRF `turtle`, including routes leaked from VRF `rocket`:

     cumulus@switch:~$ net show route vrf turtle